• Skip to primary navigation

 Graham Simpson MSP (Conservatives) is the Convenor of the Group, and the three Deputy Convenors are: John Mason MSP (SNP), Sarah Boyack MSP (Labour) and Mark Ruskell MSP (Greens).

-The Group’s membership consists of six MSPs and 40 organisations:
+The Group’s membership consists of six MSPs and over 50 organisations:

 • Graham Simpson MSP